16th annual Spree For All

 Trail surface is asphalt and the grade is flat.
 There is a slight grade after 1/4 mile, where participants have to cross a very quiet residential street to continue on the trail.
 There is one bench at the trailhead near the kiosk, but no restrooms.

 Trail surface is crushed limestone with very little grade.
 Participants must cross railroad tracks near the trailhead.
 At approximately 1,800 feet there is a bridge with a slight grade.
 Benches can be found near the trailhead and at about 1/2 mile.
 Accessible restrooms are available.

 Trail surface is crushed limestone and the grade is flat.
 There is a bench near the trailhead and one along the trail near the Pancake Creek Bridge.
 Accessible restrooms are available.

 The spree trail at the Nature Realm is the loop through the rock and herb garden.
 Total distance from the kiosk and back is 1/8 mile.
 Trail surface varies between concrete and brick.
 There is plenty of seating available in the garden.
 Accessible restrooms are located at the visitors center.

 *No pets allowed at the Nature Realm.

-Accessible portion of this trail (slightly more than 1/8 mile, round trip) is brick and crushed limestone.
+The accessible portion of this trail is to the trailhead sign and back (slightly more than 1/8 mile, round trip) and the surface is brick and crushed limestone.
 After approximately 850 feet the trail becomes more rugged and has a dirt surface.
 Accessible restrooms are available, as are non-accessible picnic tables.